 This count goes up when the disk is being read with unstable sectors on the disk.
-They are a precursor to Reallocated Sectors which cause lost of date.
+They are a precursor to Reallocated Sectors, which cause lost of data.

 Crystal disk is the simplest way to get a reading on SMART within Windows.
 Download the application then run it to view every disk in the machine.

 For directions on using CDI please see our factoid about it.